Whisky Ladies Celebration! Blue Label, Auchentoshan, Laphroaig

 • Palate – Tasty cinnamon spice, more smoke, vanilla cream, silky smooth

-• Finish – Sweet and long, tobacco leaf… even ashy
+• Finish – Sweet and long, tobacco leaf… ends on an ashy note

 So…. what I like is that this is a kinder, gentler Laphroaig… young, fresh… silky smooth… not bad.
 Quite clear this was 40%… but works.

-That evening in the country, as I kept sipping, I kept thinking how it had been such a long time since I enjoyed a cinnamon smokey spice.
+That evening in the country, as I kept sipping, I kept thinking how it had been such a long time since I enjoyed a cinnamon-smoky spice.

 And back in Nurnberg?